alirezasaremi.com logo

 3. Design Tools and Accessibility

 AI is also improving design workflows.
-Figma’s AI features can convert wireframes into polished UI, suggest colour palettes and generate content.
+For example, Figma’s AI features can convert wireframes into a nice UI or suggest color palettes and generate content.
 For accessibility, models can describe images, recommend contrast ratios and identify missing alt text.
-By automating these checks, AI helps teams build inclusive applications.
+By automating these checks, AI helps teams build applications too fast.

 4. Limitations and Human Oversight